 Last June the URA approved its first round of grants to 20 organizations totaling $2.4 million.
 A second round of funding totaling $1.2 million went out in September to 15 organizations.
 On Thursday 27 projects received board approval for a total of nearly $2.5 million.
 There is still some funding available for the Chartiers Avenue corridor.

 Talia O’Brien, the URA’s neighborhood business district program analyst, said that the selection process included an extensive review of all applications and input from the targeted communities.
-The new awardees include the nonprofit Rising Tides in the South Perrysville Avenue corridor, 1:11 Juice Bar in Hazelwood’s Second Avenue corridor and food shop Farmer Girl Eb in Sheraden’s Chartiers Avenue corridor.
+The new awardees include the nonprofit Rising Tide in the South Perrysville Avenue corridor, 1:11 Juice Bar in Hazelwood’s Second Avenue corridor and food shop Farmer Girl Eb in Sheraden’s Chartiers Avenue corridor.

 “It was a dream of mine to have my own space in Sheraden,” said Ebony Evans, owner of Farmer Girl Eb, “with food growing and education and to connect with the community.
 I’m super excited.”